hardcode-gmbh/docker-101/docker.md

     - suitable for "micro service" setups
     - nginx only runs once for all services
 - Using Docker container as local environment for db + app

+---

+# Deploying Node applications with docker

+- Depends on your setup
+- Frontend projects -> try to export as static sites and deploy into `nginx` or `s3` with cache
+- Backend projects
+  - Make sure you use multi-stage builds
+  - Especially with typescript
+  - Choose between `node`, `deno` and `bun`
+  - [pm2](https://pm2.keymetrics.io/docs/usage/docker-pm2-nodejs/) - 1 process per container rule, most of the time `pm2` can be replaced by native docker images without it.
+- Using Docker container as local environment for db + app

+---

+# Conclusion and Recap

+- What is a Container and how does it differ from VMs?
+- What is a docker image and how can I build my own?
+- What is a registry?
+- How can I create containers?
+- How can Dockerfiles be optimized and why are layers important?
+- Where should persistent data be kept?
+- What useful tools are there for managing docker containers?

+---

+# Thank you!